jojoCode123/IosifBin/README.md

 # IosifBin
 A new encoding format called IosifBin (not to be used as a practical encoding scheme)

-Bytes are encoded into strings of type "iosifbin"
+Data and files can be encoded into strings of type "iosifbin"

+Bytes are represented as the following:

 |128  |64   |32   |16   |8    |4    |2    |1    |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|